When I planned my first trip to Colombia, I asked Google God, “What are the best places to visit in Colombia“.

 Have Fun. – Don’t forget to read our top-notch article about the mistakes to avoid when creating a Colombia itinerary.

-- The best national park to hike in Colombia
+- The national parks to visit in Colombia

 Major cities to visit in Colombia